 Second Grade – Cobble Hill Health Center (Bikkur Cholim- Visiting the Sick)

 Several times a year, the Second Grade’s voices fill the Cobble Hill Health Center with song.
 Students learn how to engage residents in discussions and reflect upon the importance of visiting the elderly.

 “Your second graders lit up their day and were the best kids who have ever visited the residents at Cobble Hill.
 They were comfortable and genuinely eager to interact with our seniors.”
 Louise Dueno Director of Therapeutic Recreation, Cobble Hill Health Center

 Third Grade – Food Justice (Kol dichfin yeitei v’yechul/Let all who are hungry come in and eat)

 Third Graders begin the year learning about where food comes from.
 They create food maps and visit a local urban farm.
 In the winter the curriculum shifts to a focus on hunger.
-Our students help coordinate a winter can drive, visit a soup kitchen and organize the Purim-Passover Penny Drive.
+Our students may help coordinate a winter can drive or visit a soup kitchen.

 Fourth and Fifth Grades – Brooklyn Autism Center (Kavod L’Zolat- Respecting the Other)